-Isola Bella of Taormina was donated to the municipality of Taormina around 1806 by Ferdinand I of Bourbon.
-In 1890 it was bought by an English noble-woman, Florence Trevelyan, who chose it to spend her entire exile in Sicily.
-In 1990 it became the property of the Taormina Cultural Heritage Department and in 1998 it was declared a nature reserve.
-Management is entrusted to Cutgana, the University Center for the Protection and Management of Natural Environments and Agro-ecosystems.
+Isola Bella in Taormina was donated to the municipality of the same name around 1806, by Ferdinand I of Bourbon.
+In 1890 Florence Trevelyan, an English noblewoman, purchased it because she would spend her exile in Sicily.
+In 1990 it became the property of the Taormina Cultural Heritage Department and in 1998 it was declared a Nature Reserve.
+It is managed by Cutgana, the University Centre for the Protection and Management of Natural Environments and Agro-ecosystems.

-On foot – Isola Bella is connected to the mainland through a thin strip of sand that can be traveled on foot.
-Depending on the tide conditions, the water level can be low enough to allow you to walk comfortably in the sand, or you might be forced to get wet up to your knees.
+Isola Bella is connected to the mainland by a thin tongue of sand where you can walk on.
+Depending on the tide conditions, the water level may be low enough to walk comfortably in the sand, otherwise you will wet up to your knees.

-Both from Catania and Messina you need to take the A18 motorway and exit at “Taormina” and take the state road 114.
-Arriving near the island you can find parking along the road or private at a cost of 10 euros per day.
+From either Catania or Messina, take the A18 motorway and exit at ‘Taormina’ and take the 114 state road.
+When you arrive near the island, you can find roadside or private parking spaces at a cost of 10 euro per day.

-Near the island it’s possible to take advantage of various boat excursion services, with a cost ranging from 10 to 15 euros it will be possible to go around the island admiring various caves such as the Blue Grotta and that of the Conchiglia.
+Near the island, some boat excursions services are available.
+For a cost ranging from 10 to 15 euros, you can go around the island admiring different caves such as the Grotta Azzurra and the Grotta della Conchiglia

 The Naturalistic Museum of Isola Bella can be visited from Tuesday to Sunday, from 9 am until sunset.
 Entrance to Isola Bella and to the Museum costs €4 for a single full ticket and €2 for a reduced one.